1999 Indian general election in Kerala

 The 1999 Indian general election was held to elect 20 members to the thirteenth Lok Sabha from Kerala.
 Indian National Congress-led United Democratic Front (UDF) won 11 seats, while the Left Democratic Front (LDF), led by Communist Party of India (Marxist) (CPI(M)) won the remaining 9 seats.
 Both coalitions won the same number of seats as in the previous election, held in the previous year.
 Turnout for the election was measured at 70.19% of the eligible population.

+Election schedule

+The polling schedule for the 1999 General Elections was announced by the Chief Election Commissioner on 11 July 1999.